Fanneyyy/my-pokedex/README.md

 - (10 pt) Select a Pokemon and open in a modal with more information
 - (10 pt) Search a Pokemon by name
 - (10 pt) Set focus on search box on page load
-- (10 pt) Mark a Pokemon as favorite
+- (10 pt) Mark/Unmark a Pokemon as favorite
 - (20 pt) Filter Pokemon by favorites and toggle the filter by key press (e.g. `f`)

 ### Resources